Thandukode: Education

 Thandukode is a village with 100 percent literacy.
 There is an Anganwadi and LP school for primary education.
 The students depends on CHSS Adakkakundu, GUPS Kalikavu and St. Francis School for higher studies.
 The nearest college is Dr. Gafoor Memorial MES Mampad College.
-Several Doctors of Philosophy live there, including Mohammed Salman, Muhammed Junais, Nabeel Ajmal and a veterinary surgeon named Jamsheer.
+Several Doctors of Philosophy live there, including Mohammed Salman, Muhammed Junais, Nabeel Ajmal, Haris and a veterinary surgeon named Jamsheer.